Water Supply Status

 - Average water use for the last four weeks was 1.72 million gallons per day.

 Hillsborough water customers are not subject now to any water use restrictions.
 The town is subject to Stage 1 water withdrawal restrictions, limiting withdrawal from the Eno River to 1.51 million gallons per day.
 Since the town is using less than that amount and releasing extra water from the West Fork Eno Reservoir, this limit does not have any effect on operations.
 Lake Orange is currently full.

 Construction on the Phase 2 expansion of the West Fork Eno Reservoir is anticipated to begin in 2018.
-Just prior to the start of construction, the town will lower the water level by approximately 4.5 feet to enable work on the dam and spillway.
+In preparation for the start of construction, the town has lowered the water level by approximately 7.1 feet to enable work on the dam and spillway.
 With recent rainfall, the lake has risen 2 feet, and releases have been adjusted to drop back to 4 feet below full.
 The water level will remain lowered for approximately one year while construction proceeds.